-From spent cooking oil to toxic cleaning supplies, restaurant pollution is a serious problem that takes many forms.
-Whether through individual integrity or city mandate, many restaurants are finding novel ways to move toward zero waste.
+From spent cooking oil to toxic cleaning supplies, restaurant pollution and food waste is a serious problem that takes many forms.
+Whether through individual integrity or city mandate, many green restaurants are finding novel ways to move toward zero waste.

 The United Kingdom’s Waste and Resource Action Programme (WRAP) has been diligent in providing the public up to date statistics on the waste generated by the hospitality industry.
 According to a report issued by WRAP in July, 2011 the hospitality industry produces over 3.4m tonnes of rubbish annually.

 600,000 tonnes of food waste was disposed of in 2009, two-thirds of which could have been eaten if it had been better portioned, managed, stored and/or prepared.
 It has been estimated that through better waste management the food industry could save up to £724 million [$1.11 billion].

 Meanwhile, in the United States there are no current food waste statistics that specifically deal with the restaurant industry.

 Landfills are the third leading human related source of methane in the United States which, in 2009, accounted for 17% of all methane emissions.
 Methane is one of the more powerful greenhouse gasses; the prodigious amount of organic waste dumped in landfills has contributed to the degradation of the atmosphere.

 It is no wonder then that the restaurant industry, as a leading generator of food waste, has started finding ways to curtail their refuse.
 One of the most prevalent ways restaurants are doing this is simply through separating their garbage into waste, recycling, and compost, along with recycling other byproducts from cooking, such as spent cooking oil.